stefanluth/ts3python2/docs/ts3client.md

 The `TS3Client` class provides a high-level abstraction for interacting with the TeamSpeak 3 server.

-It is built on top of the `TS3Query` class and provides a more intuitive interface for performing common tasks such as moving clients, receiving and sending messages.
+It is built on top of the `TS3Query` class and provides a more intuitive interface for performing common tasks such as moving users, receiving and sending messages.

 ## Initialization